 The PBC-PQA measures how well out-of-school time programs adhere to the Palm Beach County Quality Standards for Afterschool (Exhibit A, Attachment A.1).
-From time to time Exhibit A, Attachment A.1 may be revised and provided to the County's representative without a formal contract amendment.
-Developed more than 15 years ago by Prime Time and local community stakeholders, the standards address essential elements found in high quality programs.
+From time-to-time Exhibit A, Attachment A.1 may be revised and provided to the County's representative without a formal contract amendment.
+Developed in the early 2000s by Prime Time and local community stakeholders, the standards address essential elements found in high quality programs.
 A high quality out-of-school time program: